Funding in the Arab World

 The Arab Fund for Arts & Culture

-The Arab Fund for Arts & Culture is a private independent Arab initiative dedicated to empowering the Arab contemporary narrative through strategic cultural philanthropy.
+The Arab Fund for Arts & Culture (AFAC) is a private independent Arab initiative dedicated to empowering the Arab contemporary narrative through strategic cultural philanthropy.
 It seeks to deliver a sustainable funding mechanism for individuals and organizations in the fields of film making, performing, visual arts, literature, research, training and capacities building, while simultaneously facilitating cultural exchanges across the Arab region.

 Eligibility: open to receive project applications from all Arab individuals working in the cultural and artistic fields.

 The A.M.
 Qattan Foundation (AMQF) is an independent, not-for-profit developmental organisation working in the fields of culture and education in Palestine, with a particular focus on children, teachers and young artists.
 Its Culture and Arts Programme supports activities of Palestinian and Arab (young) artists in the fields of visual arts, performing arts, literature and audio-visual arts - including residencies.

 Eligibility: Specifically for Palestinian artists, but some other Arab individuals might be eligible.